akashtamang/hotel_web_react/Hotel_web_front/ADMIN_GUIDE.md

 2. **Image Format**: Images are stored as base64 strings for easy persistence
 3. **Client Display**: The gallery page loads photos from localStorage (if available) or uses defaults
 4. **Persistence**: Changes persist across browser sessions
-5. **Category Dropdown**: Dynamically shows all existing categories from current gallery
+5. **Category Dropdown**:
+   - Dynamically shows all existing categories from current gallery + preset categories (Rooms, Food, Nature, People)
+   - Automatically removes duplicates if a preset category already exists in your photos
+   - Displays categories in alphabetical order for easy navigation
 6. **Password Protected**: Simple password protection (change in AdminLogin.tsx)

 ## Changing Admin Password